kgrabowski/prodman/README.md

 For simplicity, I've decided to go with the `BigDecimal` class.
 It allows us to represent monetary values accurately and it facilitates rounding after conversions.
 However, in a real project you might need to consider using a custom `Money` class, based on fixed-point math. `BigDecimal` math tends to get very slow when doing lots of computations.

+### Caching FX Queries

+Firing off queries to the third-party API on each client request has some massive drawbacks:

+1. We increase the network traffic, which might end up saturating the network and slowing everything down
+2. We increase the likelihood of encountering transient HTTP issues
+3. We risk encountering throttling from the third-party API (something I've immediately hit once I fired off the requests one-after-another)

+It's also just not very nice when we try to run a DOS attack on an unsuspecting API provider.

+All this led me to implementing caching around fetching the FX quotes.
+Currency exchange is only ancillary to our application, so we can live with slightly-stale data.

 ## Ideas for Improvement